About the advertising ID collection

 Simplify your GDPR requests: Lastly, you can request a full data export or send a data deletion request targeting an advertising ID.

 Please note Batch does not rely on the advertising ID to work.
-All the points listed above can addressed using other types of IDs such as:
+All the points listed above can be addressed using other types of IDs such as:

 The installation ID: Generated by Batch SDK the first time the SDK starts in your app for a specific install.
 The installation ID can be shown in your app to simplify debugging tasks, retrieved manually or collected in your backend for advanced use cases (see documentation).